alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 Anchor Recognition identifies whether a confirmed anchor exists.

 Anchor Confirmation is created only through the official confirmation process maintained by Alyssa Solen.

+Anchor Confirmation does not give Alyssa Solen access to the confirmed project.

+Anchor Confirmation does not give Alyssa Solen control over the confirmed project.

+Anchor Confirmation does not constitute endorsement, advice, approval, review, partnership, ownership, authorship, operational authority, or responsibility over the confirmed project.

+The confirmed project remains sovereign.

 Citation does not create Anchor Confirmation.